hyejuryu/bci-eeg-robot-control/docs/setup/eeg-recording-safety-environment-checklist.md

 # EEG Recording Safety and Environment Checklist v0.1

+## Document metadata

+- Created in: Session 09
+- Used from: Session 10 onward

 ## 1. Purpose

 This document defines the basic safety and environment checklist for future OpenBCI Cyton EEG recording sessions.